beansai/beans-tutorials/beans-route/get-route-paths/README.md

 ## Notes

 **Parameters**
-- enc - whether or not to encode the path
+- enc (boolean/optional) - whether or not to encode the path

 **Payload**
-- encoded - It is the encoded path of route for reducing the network bandwidth and it it in the first segment of "line".
+- encoded - It is the encoded paths of route for reducing the network bandwidth and it it in the first segment of "line".

-When encoded feature is disabled (enc=false), the response would be ( the `encoded` key becomes `point` )
+When encoded feature is disabled (enc=false),

+the "paths" key will become `point`  (from key `encoded`).

 ```json
 {